-The County implements the Quimby Act through §16.12.090 of the County Code.
+The County implements the Quimby Act through Section 16.12.090 of the County Code.
 The County Code sets standards for the acquisition of land for parks and recreational purposes, or payments of fees in lieu thereof, on any land subdivision.
 Other projects, such as ministerial residential or commercial development, could contribute to the demand for park and recreation facilities without providing land or funding for such facilities.

 The 2004 El Dorado County General Plan Parks and Recreation Element establishes goals and policies that address needs for the provision and maintenance of parks and recreation facilities in the county, with a focus on providing recreational opportunities and facilities on a regional scale, securing adequate funding sources, and increasing tourism and recreation-based businesses.
-The Recreation Element describes the need for 1.5-acres of regional parkland, 1.5-acres of community parkland, and two-acres of neighborhood parkland per 1,000 residents.
-Another 95-acres of park land are needed to meet the General Plan guidelines.
+The Recreation Element describes the need for 1.5 acres of regional parkland, 1.5 acres of community parkland, and 2 acres of neighborhood parkland per 1,000 residents.

-Discussion: A substantial adverse effect on Recreational Resources would occur if the implementation of the project would:
+A substantial adverse effect on recreational resources would occur if the implementation of the project would:

-- Substantially increase the local population without dedicating a minimum of five-acres of developed parklands for every 1,000 residents; or - Substantially increase the use of neighborhood or regional parks in the area such that substantial physical deterioration of the facility would occur.

-a-b.
-Parks and Recreational Services: The proposed project consists of the division of a residentially zoned parcel and would not increase the local population such that it would increase the use of existing neighborhood or regional parks causing substantial physical deterioration of those facilities.
+- Substantially increase the local population without dedicating a minimum of 5 acres of developed parklands for every 1,000 residents; or - Substantially increase the use of neighborhood or regional parks in the area such that substantial physical deterioration of the facility would occur. - a-b.
+Parks and Recreational Services: The proposed project consists of the combining of six (6) rural zoned parcels to create three (3) parcels maintaining the existing zoning and would not increase the local population such that it would increase the use of existing neighborhood or regional parks causing substantial physical deterioration of those facilities.
 There would be no impact as a result of project approval.

-Finding: No significant impacts to open space or park facilities would result as part of the project and no new or expanded recreation facilities would be necessary as a result of project approval.
+No significant impacts to open space or park facilities would result as part of the project and no new or expanded recreation facilities would be necessary as a result of project approval.
 For this recreation category, there would be no impact.